snehalgupta1911/snehalgupta1911/README.md

 Welcome to my GitHub, home of:

--projects I’m proud of,
+- projects I’m proud of,
--projects I will be proud of once they stop breaking, and -projects that were working yesterday and are now ghosting me.
+- projects I will be proud of once they stop breaking, and
+- projects that were working yesterday and are now ghosting me.

 My projects run on Python, coffee, and hope.
 Welcome to my little corner of chaos 🌈💻✨